 All vehicle owners in Alberta are required to have valid liability insurance.
-There are a few who do not, and they usually don’t have the money to pay for the personal injuries or death that they have caused.
-Sometimes the at-fault driver flees the scene of the accident, and the injured victim doesn’t know who to sue.
+There are a few who do not, and may not have the means to pay for the personal injuries or death that they caused.
+Sometimes, these at-fault drivers flee the scene of the accident, leaving the injured victim at a loss and uncertain who to sue.

-The Motor Vehicle Accident Claims Program was created in 1947 by the establishment of the Motor Vehicle Accident Claims Act.
-The goal of the program is to protect the victims injured by uninsured or unknown drivers by ensuring they have a place where they can sue and receive payment for their personal injuries.
-Due to the uninsured or unknown nature of the at-fault drivers, these victims would often not be able to claim any damages for their injuries otherwise.
+MVAC was created in 1947 under the Motor Vehicle Accident Claims Act, with the goal to protect injured victims from uninsured or unknown drivers by establishing a program where they can sue and receive payment for their personal injuries.

 MVAC’s maximum combined payment for all victims of an accident is $200,000.
-If there is more than one claimant to an accident, and the total value of all claims exceeds $200,000, then each claimant will receive a proportional share of the $200,000 maximum.
+If there is more than one claimant to an accident, then each claimant will receive a proportional share for up to the $200,000 maximum.

 Was this page helpful?